-For 2013, after receiving input from Mr. Foran (other than with regard to his base salary), the Nominating, Compensation and Planning Committee and the Independent Directors decided that for 2013 the base salaries for our Named Executive Officers would be as follows:
+In early 2013, based on the recommendations of Mr. Foran (other than with regard to his base salary), the Nominating, Compensation and Planning Committee recommended and the Independent Directors approved the following 2013 base salaries for our Named Executive Officers:

 Executive Officer 2013 Base Salary Joseph Wm.
-Foran \$600,000 Chairman of the Board, Chief Executive Officer and President David E. Lancaster Executive Vice President, Chief Operating Officer and Chief Financial Officer \$375,000 Matthew V. Hairford Executive Vice President-Operations \$330,000 Bradley M. Robinson Vice President-Reservoir Engineering \$255,000
+Foran Chairman of the Board and Chief Executive Officer \$600,000 Matthew V. Hairford President \$330,000 David E. Lancaster Executive Vice President, Chief Operating Officer and Chief Financial Officer \$375,000 Ryan C. London Vice President and General Manager \$260,000